 Step 5: Hit Restore once more to confirm and start the restoration.
 Afterward, you’ll get an email at the address linked to your Apple ID.

-These steps will update and replace all of your contacts, rather than merely adding any that are missing.
+These steps will update and replace all of your contacts on any iPhone, including the iPhone 14, rather than merely adding any that are missing.
 So, assuming you’ve added new contacts since the last backup, you will lose those new contacts.
 The good news is that your iPhone will automatically backup your new contacts before it completes this restore, so you will be able to retrieve them later.

 You can retrieve your new contacts by following the first three steps above.
 When you do, make sure you select the archive made on the same day you restored your phone.
 Of course, if you accidentally restore with the wrong archive, no worries.
 You can use the same process if you accidentally select an incorrect archive to restore your contacts.